-The Bank and its subsidiaries are from time to time party to litigation cases, which arise due to the nature of its business.
+The Bank and its subsidiaries are from time-to-time party to litigation cases, which arise due to the nature of its business.
 The Bank has formal controls and policies for managing legal claims.
 Once professional advice has been obtained and estimations on any possible amount have been made, the Bank takes the necessary steps to mitigate any adverse effects which the claims may have on its financial standing.
 Below is a description of pending or threatened proceedings against the Bank which may have a significant effect on the Bank's financial position or profitability if not ruled in favour of the Bank.

-At the beginning of October 2019, a former owner of a payment card company brought a case against the Bank and other financial undertakings claiming tort liability in the amount of around ISK 923 million, plus interest, due to an alleged breach of competition rules in the determination of payment card interchange fees.
-At the first hearing of the case the defendants requested security from the plaintiff for the payment of litigation costs.
-The Bank presented its statement of defence in November 2019 and requested that the case be dismissed.
-On 15 November 2019 the District Court of Reykjavík (the "District Court") accepted the claim by the defendants for security.
-The deadline for posting security was four weeks after the date of the decision.
-The plaintiff appealed the decision to the Court of Appeal but failed to present the necessary documents regarding the appeal.
-Consequently, the case was dismissed by the District Court.
-In April 2020, the same former owner of the payment card company brought a new case against the same parties claiming tort liability in the amount of around ISK 923 million, plus interest.
-The Bank rejects all claims of the plaintiff.
+In April 2020, a former owner of a payment card company brought a case against the Bank and other financial undertakings claiming tort liability in the amount of around ISK 923 million, plus interest, due to an alleged breach of competition rules in the determination of payment card interchange fees.
+This is the fifth case that has been brought before the courts for this purpose, but all previous cases have been dismissed.
+The Bank claims the case should again be dismissed and rejects all claims of the plaintiff.
+In November 2020 the District Court of Reykjavik (the "District Court") dismissed this new case on grounds of insufficient substantiation.
+The plaintiff has appealed the decision to the Appeal Court, Landsréttur.

 In September 2018, the Icelandic Bankers' Pension Fund commenced litigation against the Bank, the Icelandic Central Bank, the Icelandic State and certain companies and associations.
-The Pension Fund demands that an agreement on the settlement of obligations of the then participating companies from 1997 be amended such that, firstly, the defendants shall pay a total of around ISK 5,600 million to the Fund, out of which the Bank shall pay around ISK 4,100 million, and, secondly, that the defendants shall guarantee the obligations of the Fund's Rate Department (ice.
-Hlutfallsdeild) which are higher than its assets at any time.
-At a hearing of the case in January 2019 before the District Court the Bank submitted a statement of defence, rejecting all claims.
+The Pension Fund demands that an agreement on the settlement of obligations of the then participating companies from 1997 be amended such that, firstly, the defendants shall pay a total of around ISK 5,600 million to the Pension Fund, out of which the Bank shall pay around ISK 4,100 million, and, secondly, that the defendants shall guarantee the obligations of the Pension Fund's Rate Department (Hlutfallsdeild) which are higher than its assets at any time.
 On 24 April 2019 the District Court decided to dismiss all claims against the Bank due to procedural reasons.
-The Pension Fund appealed the decision to the Court of Appeal in May 2019.
-On 6 June 2019 the Court of Appeal decided to invalidate the decision of the District Court and order the case to be brought again before the District Court for substantive resolution.
-On 10 September 2019 the case was heard by the District Court where new documents were presented.
-Moreover, at the hearing, the Pension Fund presented a request for an appointment of an assessor to evaluate certain actuarial matters relating to the calculation of the alleged claims against each of the defendants.
-On 17 October 2019 the District Court appointed an assessor in the case who delivered his assessment on 16 December 2019.
-The assessment was presented before the District Court on 9 January 2020.
-In March 2020, one of the defendants presented a request for an appointment of an assessor to evaluate certain matters relating to the settlement from 1997.
-The case has been postponed for an unspecified period of time due to the COVID-19 pandemic gathering ban.
+On 6 June 2019 the Appeal Court invalidated the decision of the District Court and ordered the case to be brought again before the District Court for substantive resolution.
+In November 2020 the District Court approved requests for the appointment of an assessor to evaluate certain actuarial issues regarding the case.
+The case has been postponed until 28 January 2021.